 Editor’s Note: Originally published on 4/2/2019.
 Updated with full process shots and expanded info.

+Pasta e ceci is a go-to in our home.
 It’s easy to make, can be ready in under an hour, and for the most part, includes ingredients that are pantry or refrigerator staples.

-Similar to pasta e fagioli, pasta e ceci is budget-friendly because the combination of pasta and beans is filling and satisfying.
+Similar to pasta e fagioli and pasta e lenticchie, pasta e ceci is budget-friendly because the combination of pasta and beans is filling and satisfying; cucina povera food at its best!
+It’s also meatless making it great to enjoy on Fridays during Lent.

-We usually serve pasta e ceci with a green salad, some crusty bread, and a drizzle of good extra virgin olive oil.
+We usually serve pasta e ceci with a green salad, some crusty bread, and a drizzle of extra virgin olive oil.

 How to make it